AnaMelisaGo/kids-first-healthy-cooking/README.md

 <br>

-When any of these two buttons is clicked, it is highlighted with a light pink background and a little bit of a shadow.
-And the other one changes the text color into gray to make it more obvious that it's not the one selected.
+When any of these two buttons is clicked, it goes to the page and the button is highlighted with a light pink background and a little bit of a shadow.
+And the other one changes the texts color and the border lines color into gray to make it more obvious that it's not the one selected.

 <br>